YigitGoceri/My-Team-Page/README.md

 ![screenshot](https://raw.githubusercontent.com/YigitGoceri/My-Team-Page/main/My-team-page.png)

--This is how the project looks like.
+- This is how the project looks like.

--You can view my project by click the DEMO link above ^^ -As always, developing responsive project by using CSS was fun and instructive experience!
+- You can view my project by click the DEMO link above ^^

+- As always, developing responsive project by using CSS was fun and instructive experience!

 ### Built With